 Violating the law is a serious federal crime.
 Anyone who violates this law will face severe penalties, including a federal prison sentence of up to five years, a fine of up to $250,000, or both.

-Title 13, U.S. Code is available to download by chapter or in its entirety from the U.S. House of Representatives here.
+Title 13, U.S. Code is available to download from the Government Printing Office here [PDF 311KB].